-Depending on how you look at things AT&T (NYSE: T) stock is either incredibly cheap or really not that cheap at all.
+Depending on how you look at things, AT&T (T) stock is either incredibly cheap or really not that cheap at all.
 Supporting the argument in favor of the former point of view are a couple of undeniable facts.
 Firstly, the stock’s price-to-earnings ratio is way below its historical average.
-Based on last year’s normalized profit per share figure ($3.05) and AT&T’s current share price ($30) we get a P/E ratio of just under 10.
+Based on last year’s normalized profit per share figure ($3.05) and AT&T’s current share price ($30), we get a P/E ratio of just under 10.
 That’s a good 30% below the fifteen-year average of around 13.5x annual earnings.

 Secondly, check out the dividend yield.
-It’s currently up at around 6.7% based on the $0.50 quarterly distribution.
+It’s currently up at around 6.7% based on a 50¢ per share quarterly distribution.
 How often does AT&T throw up that kind of yield?
 Not very.
-According to my data source the last time it did so was around the 2009/2010 period.
-Annual shareholder returns since then do not appear spectacular at around 8.5% per annum, but they are hardly catastrophic for a security often touted as a bond proxy.
+According to my data source the last time it did so was back in the 2009/2010 period.
+Annual shareholder returns do not appear spectacular since then – running at around 8.5% per annum – but they are hardly catastrophic for a security often touted as a bond proxy.

 The thing that is missing from these attractive valuation metrics is the debt load.
-At $175 billion net of the company’s cash pile it is absolutely gargantuan in nominal terms.
+At $175,000m net of the company’s cash pile, it is absolutely gargantuan in nominal terms.
 Of course, AT&T’s underlying business is pretty big too.
-After all it is on course to generate something like $40 billion worth of cash from operations this year.
-However debt adjusted valuation metrics don’t appear to stand out quite so much.
-For instance the stock’s EV/EBITDA, currently around 8x, appears to be somewhere in line with its historical average.
+It is on course to generate something like $40,000m worth of cash from its operating activities this year.
+However, debt adjusted valuation metrics don’t appear quite so attractive.
+For instance, the stock’s EV/EBITDA ratio, currently at around 8x, appears to be somewhere in line with its historical average.

-Fortunately there’s a straightforward way to reconcile these two points: debt reduction.
+Fortunately, there’s a straightforward way to reconcile these two points: debt reduction.
 The good news for shareholders and prospective shareholders is that there’s a lot of wiggle room for AT&T to achieve this.
-When the company reported Q3 2018 results back in October the market responded poorly, possibly because earnings per share came in lower than analysts expected.
-That said the cash flow figures were actually quite solid.
-Free cash flow, the stuff that will ultimately fund dividends and debt reduction, clocked in at $6.5 billion in the three months to September.
-That’s up about 16% on the $5.6 billion generated during the equivalent period 2017.
+When the company reported 3Q18 results back in October the market responded poorly, possibly because earnings per share came in lower than analysts expected.

-Now for the year as a whole, AT&T will generate something like $21 billion worth of post-capex free cash flow.
-The dividend – currently running at a rate of $2 per share per annum – takes up around $13.4 billion of that for FY 2018.
-That leaves us with around $7.6 billion per annum for straight up net debt reduction this year.
+For the year as a whole, AT&T should generate something like $21,000m worth of post-CapEx surplus cash.
+The dividend – currently running at a rate of $2.00 per share per annum – takes up around $13,400m of that.
+That leaves us with around $7,600m for straight up debt reduction this year.

 What does this all mean from an investment perspective?
-Well, if your base scenario is that AT&T’s core business is stagnant then you will still make good money here.
-I mean reduced interest expenses alone could be worth an extra 5-6% in terms of annual earnings per share.
+Well, if your base scenario is that AT&T’s core business is stagnant, then you will still make good money here.
+I mean, reduced interest expenses alone could be worth an extra 5% in terms of annual earnings per share.
 The dividend yield is already around 6.7% and fairly secure.
-I find it quite easy to imagine a scenario under which AT&T stock generates double digit shareholder returns from here on out, even if the majority of that comes from cash dividends.
+I find it quite easy to imagine a scenario under which AT&T stock generates double-digit shareholder returns from here on out, even if the majority of that comes from cash dividends.
 Check out the scenario below as a rough example.